 - Make content portable: Dang, just as we were mastering the art of carving it onto stone tablets.

 - The world is ever more competitive: No, it isn’t.
-Competition has been a feature of markets since the dawn of time.
-If there are too many potters in your village, the price of clay pots goes down until a potter goes out of business, and then the market re-equilibrates.
+Competition has been a feature of markets since the dawn of civilization.
+If there are too many potters in a village, the price of clay pots decreases until a potter goes out of business, and then the market re-equilibrates.
 Competition self-regulates, at least until the government gets involved.

-- Attitudes toward risk in a company depends primarily on the tone from the top: This derives from an assertion made by the Institute of Internal Auditors about 20 years ago that has never been proven, but which nonetheless has been repeated endlessly.
+- Attitudes toward risk in a company depend on the tone from the top: This derives from an assertion made by the Institute of Internal Auditors about 20 years ago that has never been proven but has nonetheless been repeated endlessly.

 So, lots of clutter, lots of crap.
 But how to cut through it?

-Really, the answer is the same as it ever was: Create good content and distribute it well.
-There are many determinants of good content, as well as of good distribution, but let’s focus on one thing that helps content stand out from the crowd: Saying something counterintuitive.
-Research shows that concepts that run contrary to what we believe are are more readily noticed, and easier to remember.
+The answer is the same as ever: create good content and distribute it well.
+There are many determinants of good content, as well as of good distribution, but let’s focus on one thing that helps content stand out from the crowd: saying something counterintuitive.
+Research shows that concepts contradicting our beliefs are more readily noticed and easier to remember.

 Of course, it’s easy to say the opposite of what everyone believes.
-You could say, for instance, that Big Data and analytics are liabilities for any business.
-That’s counterintuitive.
-That will stand out.
-But it’s probably wrong, and it’s certainly not helpful.
-To posit a point of view that is counterintuitive and verifiable and useful is more difficult.
-What happens if we try?
-Here are a few attempts:
+You could say, for instance, that big data and analytics are liabilities for any business.
+That’s counterintuitive and will stand out.
+But it’s probably wrong, and it’s not helpful.
+To posit a point of view that is counterintuitive, verifiable, and useful is more complicated.
+But what happens if we try?

-- Silos can be good: It’s a business cliché that we should break down silos in organizations.
-A certain editor once told me that he would slit his wrists if he ever read that phrase again, and that was at least five years ago.
+- Silos are good: It’s a business cliché that we should break down silos in organizations.
+A certain editor once told me that he would slit his wrists if he ever read that phrase again, and that was ten years ago.
 So, why not write an article about when, where, and why silos are beneficial?
 We don’t need to break down the silos between sales and accounting, for instance; no one needs salespeople messing about with the numbers.
-And a recent article in HBR reported that the best collaborators in an organization are quickly overwhelmed with requests from so many teams they inevitably become ineffective.
-The authors suggest structural changes may be required.
-Anyone for building a few siloes?
+An article in HBR once reported that the best collaborators in an organization are quickly overwhelmed with requests from so many teams they become ineffective.
+The authors suggest structural changes.
+Anyone for building a few silos?

-- Top management support isn’t necessary: Another cliché is that any initiative of any import must have top-management support.
+- You don’t need top management support: Another cliché is that any initiative of import must have top-management support.
 No, it mustn’t.
-Top management doesn’t have time to support everything that someone thinks is important.
+Top management doesn’t have time to support everything someone thinks is important.
 A client recently told us it would have taken him two months to get the $30,000 he needed to kick off a development project.
-Instead, he went to a client who donated $2 billion of financial services business for them to use together as a “development sandpit.”
-“I’ll take it back to top management when we’ve articulated the new [business] model,” he said.
+Instead, he went to a client who contributed $2 billion to a financial services business to use as a “development sandpit.”
+“I’ll take it to top management when we’ve designed the new business model,” he said.

-As I mentioned earlier, there are many ways to make sure your content falls in the worthy 10 percent, and being counterintuitive is only one of them.
-But it’s perhaps a muscle we flex less often because it seems difficult to do.
-However, it gets easier if you assemble a few bright, talented people, and, without top management support, stick them in a silo and let them improve on what you already do well.
+There are many ways to ensure your content falls in the worthy 10 percent, and being counterintuitive is one of them.
+But it’s perhaps a muscle we flex less often because it seems difficult.
+However, it gets easier if you assemble a few bright, talented people and, without top management support, stick them in a silo to figure it out.